Winter cycling in Halifax

 Torso

-• Base layer: This layer sits close to your skin and helps insulate from the cold.
-Look for a base layer that’s either made with wool or a water-wicking synthetic fabric to trap the heat without trapping moisture.
+• base layer: This layer sits close to your skin to insulate from the cold.
+Look for a base layer that traps the heat without trapping moisture.
+Choose wool or a water-wicking synthetic fabricmid layer: This is what you would likely wear in the winter when stepping out of the house.
+Think pants, long-sleeved shirts or sweaters to keep the heat in while you cycle

 Feet